MrAhile/K8s-CKA/3-Scheduling/priorityclass.md

 nginx   1/1     Running   0          3s
 ```

-4. Get the pod's priority and priorityClassName
+4. Get the Pod's priority and priorityClassName

 Pod's priority is 0: